 The government aims to reduce the risks to people and the developed and natural environment from flooding by discouraging further built development within floodplain areas.
-Government guidance has been produced for local planning authorities to help them when allocating land for development in order to meet this aim.
-This guidance is contained in a document called Planning Policy Statement Note 25 (PPS25).
+Government guidance (PPS25) has been produced for local planning authorities to help them when allocating land for development in order to meet this aim.
 In undertaking the SFRA this guidance has been examined and used to provide a robust and consistent system for assessing flood risk anywhere within the local planning authority.